The 2.3 GHz continuum survey of the GEM project

-The destriping procedure was applied in Platania et al.~(\cite{Platania03}) to the \fa\ full-sky map of Haslam et al.~(\cite{Haslam82}) and to the 1420\th{MHz} (Reich \cite{Reich82}, Reich \& Reich \cite{Reich86})) and 2326\th{MHz} (Jonas et al.~\cite{Jonas98}) surveys.
+The destriping procedure was applied in Platania et al.~(\cite{Platania03}) to the 408\thinspace{MHz}\ full-sky map of Haslam et al.~(\cite{Haslam82}) and to the 1420\thinspace{MHz} (Reich \cite{Reich82}, Reich \& Reich \cite{Reich86})) and 2326\thinspace{MHz} (Jonas et al.~\cite{Jonas98}) surveys.
 Given the importance of the latter for the absolute calibration of the GEM map, we compare in Table \ref{Tab6} the effect of the destriping on the GEM and Rhodes maps in terms of the percentage temperature variations $\delta T$ of the pixels.
 Nearly half of the destriped pixels in the GEM map did not exceed variations of more than 5\%, whereas in the Rhodes map the corresponding percentage of pixels was higher ($\approx70$\%).
-Still, we have examined the significance of the variations larger than 5\% for the GEM map and Table \ref{Tab6} also shows the distribution of the percentage variations in two temperature regimes; one of positive residuals ($\Delta T > 0$\th{K}) and another of negative residuals ($\Delta T < 0$\th{K}).
-Despite the large contribution of pixels with $\Delta T > 10$\th{K}, the average positive residual was only $27\pm17$\th{mK} in this range; whereas the smaller fraction of pixels with $\Delta T < 10$\th{K} averaged into a significantly larger negative residual of $-51\pm44$\th{mK}.
-For variations in the 5\%$< \delta T \le 10$\% range, the average residuals were $13\pm11$\th{mK} and $-18\pm13$\th{mK}.
-Altogether, the destriping resulted in a small excess of negative residuals, which implies that the ground subtraction slightly over-corrected this type of contamination.
+Therefore, we examined the significance of the variations larger than 5\% for the GEM map, and Table \ref{Tab6} also shows the distribution of the percentage variations in two separate temperature regimes, GEM-I of negative residuals ($\Delta T < 0$\thinspace{K}) and GEM-II of positive residuals ($\Delta T > 0$\thinspace{K}).
+Despite the higher contribution of pixels with positive residuals with variations $\delta T > 10$\%, their average residual was only $27\pm17$\thinspace{mK}, whereas the smaller fraction of pixels with negative residuals in the same range averaged to a significantly higher negative residual of $-51\pm44$\thinspace{mK}.
+For variations in the 5\%$< \delta T \le 10$\% range, the average residuals were $13\pm11$\thinspace{mK} and $-18\pm13$\thinspace{mK}.
+Altogether, this tendency of the negative residuals to require larger corrections than the positive residuals could imply that the ground subtraction slightly overcorrected this type of contamination.